-Nancy Glazener is a Professor of English and Director of the Gender, Sexuality, and Women’s Studies Program.
+Nancy Glazener is a Professor of English and Gender, Sexuality, and Women’s Studies.
 Her scholarship and teaching focus on US literature from the 18th-century to the present and on contemporary fiction that circulates globally.
 She is the author of two books: Reading for Realism: The History of a U. S. Literary Institution, 1850-1910 (1997, Duke UP) and Literature in the Making: A History of U. S. Literary Culture in the Long Nineteenth Century (2016, Oxford UP).

 Recent Graduate Courses